-Tsakhur is a northeast Caucasian language spoken in northern Azerbaijan by about 13,000 people and in southwestern Dagestan in the Russian Republic by about 9,770 people.
+Tsakhur is a northeast Caucasian language spoken in northern Azerbaijan and in southwestern Dagestan in the Russian Federation.
+In 2011 there were about 11,700 speakers of Tsakhur in Azerbaijan, and in 2010 there were about 10,600 Tsakhur speakers in Russia.
 The language is named after a village in Dagestan where there is a majority of Tsakhur speakers.

 Tsakhur was first documented in 1895 by Roderich von Erckert, and a grammar was published in 1913 by Adolf Dirr.
 A written form of Tsakhur was developed in the 1930s and the language was taught in primary schools until 1938.
 It was reintroduced in 1989.

 In Azerbaijan Tsakhur is written with a version of the Latin alphabet, and in Dagestan the Cyrillic alphabet is used.
 Attempts have been made to write the language in the Arabic script since the 11th century.